commercionetwork/commercionetwork/docs/app_developers/commercioapi-sharedoc.md

 ### Send a Receipt Message process

-Use the API POST : cooming soon

-Permit to create a recipt message relative to a Sharedocument Message recived (the did of the authenticaded user is a receipient)
+Permit to create a receipt message relative to a Sharedocument Message received (the did of the authenticated user is a receipient)

+#### PATH

+POST : `/receipts/`

+#### Step by step Example

+Let's create a query to get all messages received by the authenticatd user with the did   `did:com:1tq5mvp7j4vtew08htaswsyjugzewe4jyph20qr`

+##### Step 1 - Define the first query

+Let's create a new process to send a Receipt  relative to a `MsgShareDocument` where your address is in the set of `recipients`

+In Review - Coming soon

+##### Step 2 - Define the first query

 ### Sent Receipts processes

-Coming soon
+In Review - Coming soon

 ### Sent Receipt Message specific process details
-Coming soon
+In Review - Coming soon

 ### Received Receipt Message
-Coming soon
+In Review - Coming soon

+## Use cases examples

+### Timestamp a document

+### Prove the existence of document

+### Notarize a document

+### Legally prove a document was shared with a third party

+#